The following basic rules governing the lake and the recreation areas are for the safety of BLHA members, guests and the facilities.

 Access and Key Fobs

-- Use of the beach area and picnic grounds is limited to members of the association and their guests.
+- Use of the beach area, and picnic grounds is limited to members of the association and their guests.
 Simply being a resident of Berkeley Lake does not entitle one to the use of the area.
-Shoreline property owner who are not BLHA members may not use the beach area and picnic grounds, nor may they use motorized or non-motorized watercraft on the lake.
+Shoreline property owners who are not BLHA members may not use or access the beach area, BLHA pavilion, and picnic grounds, nor may they use motorized or non-motorized watercraft on the lake.

 - You must carry your key fob to access these facilities.

 - Guests must be accompanied by the member; immediate family and/or caregivers may use the facilities with your permission and be in possession of your key fob.
 You are responsible for the conduct of anyone with your key fob.

 - Areas secured by combination lock must be locked when you exit.

 - Do not prop open gates or leave the property with any gates left open and unsecured.